NetworkNick-US/AnsiblePlaybooks/README.md

 ## Goals
 - [X] Create Operational Playbooks 👍
 - [ ] Implement Ansible-Vault for sensitive information 📋
-- [ ] Create "one-touch" deployment playbook for IOS XE and NXOS network devices 👨‍💻
+- [ ] Create "one-touch" deployment playbook for Cisco IOS XE and NXOS network devices 👨‍💻
 - [ ] Publish basic .zip or .tar file to bring a collection of useful playbooks into isolated environments 🛂
 - [ ] Simplify compliance and change-management with audit playbooks 🦺